loganSQL/SQLDBA/09SSRS/SSRS_TimeOut.md

 For SQL 2008, follow below step

-You can increase the Query Execution Timeout by opening report into the BI studio

-For SQL 2008, follow below step

 * Go to Report Data Explorer.
 * You will see the List of the DataSets
 * Right click on the Appropriate Dataset